Generalized Calabi correspondence and complete spacelike surfaces: Preliminaries on Killing submersions

-\begin{remark}[\textbf{GBCV spaces as Killing submersions}] The projection map $\pi:\Omega\times\mathbb R\to \Omega$ given by $\pi(x,y,z)=(x,y)$ is a Riemannian submersion from the ambient GBCV spaces to the base surface, and its fibers are the integral curves the unit Killing vector field $\partial_z$.
-Spaces satisfying these conditions are known as Killing submersions~\cite{EO}.
-When $M$ is simply-connected, the Riemannian GBCV spaces as defined above are characterized as the only simply-connected $3$-manifolds which admit a structure of Killing submersion over $M$ with bundle curvature function $\tau$ \cite{Man12b}.
-Hence the Calabi potential can be thought as a way of recovering the metric of the GBCV space in terms of its bundle curvature. \end{remark}
+The natural projection $\pi:\Omega\times\mathbb R\to \Omega$ given by $\pi(x,y,z)=(x,y)$ is the only Killing submersion with bundle curvature $\tau$ over $M$ when the above metrics in $\Omega\times\mathbb R$ are considered.
+The Killing vector field $\xi$ is spacelike if and only if $\epsilon=1$.
+The proof in the Riemannian case follows from~\cite{Man12b}, and can be easily extended to the Lorentzian setting.
+Hence the Calabi potential can be thought as a way of recovering the metric of the total space in terms of its bundle curvature.